qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 For example, if 99, 99=1+2+32+64, which means this sequence is R1 end sequence, which means this sequence corresponds to the other end sequence compared to the negative strand of the reference sequence, which means this sequence and the reference sequence match exactly, no insertion deletion, it is double end sequencing

 <b>The third column</b>: RNAME-- Reference sequence NAME of the reference genome corresponding to the name of the chromosome or contig, scaffold.
-If *, it means there is no result on the comparison.
+If * it means there is no result on the comparison.
+If @SQ header lines are present, RNAME must be present in one of the SQ-SN tag.

 <b>The fourth column</b>: POS-- 1-based leftmost mapping POSition fragment leftmost mapping to the reference genome, counting from 1.
 If it is 0, it means there is no match.